Two Days in Milan

 Once you have seen the Teatro alla Scala, take the Via Santa Margherita until you get to the Piazza del Duomo.
 On your left side, you will see the Via Mercanti.
 Walk down the street until you get to Piazza Mercanti, where the Palazzo della Regione and other impressive buildings are located.

 After observing the impressive “Merchants Square”, which used to be the heart of Milan during the Middle Ages, walk back down Via Mercanti until you come to Via Dante.
 This is one of the city’s main arteries with plenty of shops, cafés and restaurants.
-At the end of the street you will spot the Castello Sforzesco, your following visit.
+At the end of the street, you'll spot the Castello Sforzesco, your following visit.
 Although it might be a little early, we recommend having lunch before heading to Milan’s Sforza Castle, especially if you are planning on visiting its museums.

 After having rested and eaten something, head to the Castello Sforzesco and Parco Sempione (you choose which you would like to visit first).
 Some of the Castle’s museums are rather interesting and not at all expensive, so if you have time we definitely recommend at least visiting one.
+Check out our guided tour of the castle at the following link:

 After exploring these streets and its surroundings, head to the Corso Vittorio Emanuele II, another commercial area where shops are less pricey.
 Leave on the east side of the Via Montenapoleone until you get to Piazza San Babila, where you take the street with the same name as the square.